bstefansen/sea-level-predictor/README.md

 ## Features
 - Users can calculate data plots after running the program
-- Users predict further into the future if necessary and change the dataset
+- Users can predict further into the future if necessary and change the dataset

 ## Installation
 - UNDER CONSTRUCTION